George Knight-Bruce: Education and early appointments

-He was born in 1852 in Devonshire, was the eldest son of Lewis Bruce Knight-Bruce of Roehampton Priory, Surrey, and his wife, Caroline Margaret Eliza, only daughter of Thomas Newte of Tiverton in Devonshire.
+He was born in 1852 in Devonshire, was the eldest son of Lewis Bruce Knight-Bruce of Roehampton Priory, Surrey, and his wife (and cousin), Caroline Margaret Eliza, only daughter of Thomas Newte Mountford Newte of Tiverton in Devonshire.
 Sir James Lewis Knight-Bruce was his grandfather.

 He was educated at Eton and Merton College, Oxford, and ordained in 1887.
 He began his career with curacies at Bibury and Wendron.
 He then held incumbencies at St George's Church, Everton and Bethnal Green.
 During this period the Oxford House Settlement was established.

 Southern Africa

 On 25 March 1886, he elevated to the episcopate, Knight-Bruce went to South Africa as bishop of Bloemfontein in 1886.
 Translated to Mashonaland as its first bishop in 1891, he resigned in 1895.

 Knight-Bruce was accompanied by the lay catechist and, ultimately, martyr, Bernard Mizeki, (c 1861-1896) who under Knight-Bruce and his successor Bishop Gaul would carry out missionary work amongst the Shona people.

 Knight-Bruce left an account of this missionary endeavour in his published Journals of the Mashonaland Mission 1888 to 1892, and in subsequent reminiscences under the title Memories of Mashonaland.

 The Bishop retired early due to ill health.